Obtaining a Green Card through Marriage

 Experienced San Jose, CA Immigration Attorney

 If your spouse is an alien and you’re hoping to obtain a green card through marriage, you may want to consider hiring the legal counsel of a successful, experienced San Jose immigration attorney to help you achieve your American dream.
-With over twenty years of experience, you can count on a San Jose marriage-based immigration attorney from our team at Verma Law Firm to provide you with reliable guidance for your application.
+With over 23 years of experience, you can count on a San Jose marriage-based immigration attorney from our team at Verma Law Firm to provide you with reliable guidance for your application.

 Who is eligible for a Green Card by Marriage?

 An alien can apply for a green card based on marriage to a U.S. citizen or permanent resident.
 While both the spouse of a US citizen and a spouse of a permanent resident can lawfully enter the US by marriage, the process is different for each.

 - The Spouse of a US Citizen is deemed by law an “immediate relative”.
 An immediate relative has special priority and does not have to wait in line for a visa to become available for them to enter the country.
 There are no annual quota restrictions on the number of green cards available to spouses of U.S. citizens